saewynn/Team-5DeBuggers/README.md

 - [ ]  ~~Haryy: Physically connecting the computer to the robot~~(he was unable to do this because there was not enough time)

 Week 1 Review (22nd Apil 2016)

--[ ] Everyone did well this week given the fact our first lab was on a Friday - we were not able to do much.
-Our AVC plans were due on that Friday midnight so our main focus was completing our AVC plans.
+-[x] Everyone this really well this week given the fact our first lab was on a Friday - so we were not able to do much.
+Our AVC plans were due that Friday at midnight so our main focus was completing our AVC plans.
--[ ] Since the following week was mid-break, it was very difficult -[ ]
+-[x] Everyone other than Sahil and Harry completed their assigned tasks - Sahil started on writing some some codes but did not complete and Harry had not time left to try and connect the computer to the robot.
-    Bonnie will help Leo to catchup
+-[x] We have set goals for the next week(Week 2 checklist) -[x] Sahil would try to finish writing his code
-    All up to date files on Github (Woot!
-We made our first real code commit today!)
+-[x] Since the following week was a mid-break, it was very difficult for any of the team members get anything/much done, as the ENGR 101 labs were not available to use.
+Especically, for
-    Leo, Bonnie and Darren attended the team meeting this week (Tyler sent his apologies deue to illness) Leo, Bonnie and Darren were at the lab this week.
+Harry and Zihao as they were both responsible for the hardware part of this AVC challenge.
+And even if Sahil and Ned had written some codes, they would be unable to go use the labs to test if the code works.
-    Everyone has signed the AVC plan, we're working on the Background section of the progress report now.
-We have decided not to share them within the group.
+-[x] Everyone signed the AVC plan.